Blockchain-Learning-Group/dapp-fundamentals/course-content/2-NEW-intro-to-dapps.rst

   - *ReactDOM* is a package that the React library provides to essentially allow direct interaction with the elements defined in your ``index.html``.
   - Above you told React to locate the element on the current page(document) with the id *content* and to render the ``<ProductRegistry />`` component within it.
-    And voila it appeared beneath your title as is defined in your ``index.html``.
+    Telling React *what* you want to render and *where* you want to render it, and voila it appeared beneath your title as is defined in your ``index.html``.

     Effectively resulting in the following: